2020 GMC Sierra HD can tow 30,000 pounds and see right through its trailer

-General Motor's GMC premium truck and SUV brand has just unveiled the 2020 GMC Sierra HD.
-The heavy-duty, full-size pickup is touted as "the crown jewel of the GMC lineup" and the model that most lives up to the "Professional Grade" motto, so it's important that they get it right with this new generation.
+In one of the bigger unveil events of the year, General Motor's GMC premium truck and SUV brand has just revealed its new 2020 GMC Sierra HD.
+The heavy-duty, full-size pickup is touted as "the crown jewel of the GMC lineup" and the model that most lives up to the brand's "Professional Grade" motto, so it's important that they get it right with this new generation.

 Let's cut right to the most important detail you need to know about the 2020 GMC Sierra HD: when properly equipped, it has an estimated towing capacity in excess of 30,000 pounds.
 If you could find a trailer big enough to carry an F-250 Super Duty, a Nissan Titan XD and the previous generation Sierra HD, this new 2020 Sierra HD could tow 'em all.
 That's like two African elephants (or 3,000 cats) worth of mass; we're talking serious pulling power.